GluuFederation/docs-gg-prod/docs/source/tutorials/angular-oauth-role-security.md

 ## Authentication

+1. `cd angular-appauth-gg-role-security`

-1. Run the angular app by `ng s` and hit the URL `http://localhost:4200` in browser.
+1. Run the angular app by `ng s` command and hit the URL `http://localhost:4200` in browser.
 You will see the below screen.

       ![angular-demo-14.png](../img/angular-demo-14.png)